-If you already have diabetes, remember that having a transplant will not cure pre-existing diabetes.
+If you already have diabetes, remember that having a transplant will not cure diabetes if you already have it.
 Also, some medicines, such as prednisone, tend to raise blood glucose levels, even in people who do not have a history of diabetes.
-Over time, high blood sugar can damage the kidneys and lead to a decline in heartfunction.
+Over time, high blood sugar can damage the kidneys and lead to a decline in heart function.
 For this reason, you should limit foods containing a large amount of sugar.
 Limiting your sugar will help you keep your blood sugar levels in the normal range.